The college basketball recruiting circus heads to Las Vegas, the center of hoops at all levels this week

 Everybody from top prep prospects to superstar pros and college coaches are in the desert for the next few days

-LAS VEGAS -- The final five-day evaluation period of July when college basketball coaches can scout prospects likely won't be as eventful as it was last year, if only because LaVar Ball won't be involved.
+LAS VEGAS -- The final evaluation period of July -- i.e., a five-day span when college basketball coaches are allowed to scout high school prospects -- likely won't be as eventful as it was last year, if only because LaVar Ball won't be involved.
 Nothing could top that scene -- when LaVar and LaMelo's team played Zion Williamson's team in a game that drew a crowd so large Adidas officials, with the help of the Las Vegas Police Department, started turning away fans more than 45 minutes before tipoff.

 "I've never seen anything like it," David Pump, a prominent figure in summer basketball, told me that night.